Hoyasumii/bee-movie/README.md

 It smells good.

-Not like a flower, but I like i
+Not like a flower, but I like it